Mahmud Shah of Bengal

 Nāṣiruddīn Maḥmūd Shāh (নাসিরউদ্দীন মাহমুদ শাহ, ناصرالدین محمود شاه; r.
 1436–1459) was the first Sultan of Bengal belonging to the restored Ilyas Shahi dynasty.
-Formerly a farmer, he was selected as the next ruler of Bengal by the erstwhile nobility in 1435 CE, and ruled the country for over twenty years.
+Formerly a farmer, he was selected as the next ruler of Bengal by the erstwhile nobility in 1436, and ruled the country for over twenty years.
 During his peaceful reign, Bengal saw significant architectural development.

 Early life and ascension

 Mahmud was born in the 14th-century into an aristocratic Bengali Muslim Sunni family in the Bengal Sultanate.
 His forefathers – the Ilyas Shahis – were the inaugural dynasty of Bengal.
 Despite his family's long presence in the region, Mahmud's ancestors were of Sistani origin, hailing from what is now eastern Iran and southern Afghanistan.
 Mahmud experienced the rule of the Ganesha dynasty that had usurped the throne of Bengal from Mahmud's relative Sultan Saifuddin Hamza Shah.
 According to contemporary historian Firishta, Mahmud was living a quiet life as a farmer in rural Bengal during this period.

-The last ruler of the Ganesha dynasty, Sultan Shamsuddin Ahmad Shah, died in 1435-36 CE, without leaving any heirs.
+The last ruler of the Ganesha dynasty, Sultan Shamsuddin Ahmad Shah, died in 1435–36, without leaving any heirs.
 Firishta mentions one of the late Sultan's attendant, "Nasir ad-Din Ghulam", to have seized the throne after Ahmad's death.
 18th-century historian Ghulam Husain Salim claims that Ahmad himself was killed by two of his attendants, Shadi Khan and Nasir Khan, who fought amongst themselves with Nasir Khan eventually taking control.
 Nevertheless, the nobles of Bengal deposed Khan within his short reign of either seven days, half a day or a few hours.
 After discovering Mahmud's royal ancestry, the nobles subsequently installed Mahmud to the throne.